Our Year 1 Class

 Seesaw

-We love Seesaw in Year 1 and it is our key tool for observations, assessment and communication.
-You will receive daily updates of your child's progress and I am sure that you will enjoy seeing what they get up to everyday so remember to check it regularly!
+We love Seesaw in Year 1 and it is our key tool for observations.
+Your child will upload their independent learning we do as rainbow challenges throughout the week and I will post things we have been learning in class, so remember to check it regularly!
 It is also important that just like in Reception you continue to contribute to your child's learning journey by sending regular observations of your child's home learning and experiences.

 charts, using these to ask and answer questions.

-• PE days are on Tuesday and Wednesday so ensure you arrive to school on these days wearing your PE kit.
+- PE days are on Monday and Fridays so ensure you arrive to school on these days wearing your PE kit.

 Spring Term 1 NEWS!